NBFC Full Form

 can become NBFCs.

 - industrial activity,

 - purchase/sale of any goods and services (except securities), and

 NBFCs provide various banking and non-banking services to the concerned people.
-They do not hold banking license but their functions are regulated and supervised by RBI.
+They do not hold a banking license but their functions are regulated and supervised by RBI.